laat/multipart-form-data-fun/readme.md

-# multipart/form-data experiment
+# multipart/form-data responses 🤡

-This is a simple experiment to test `multipart/form-data`, both as a request and response.
+This is a simple experiment to test `multipart/form-data` as a server response.

 ```sh
 npm install